 Garden for Wildife is a true team effort of individuals, businesses, schools, communities, religious institutions, non-profit organizations, and government agencies.
 The National Wildlife Federation has been working hard with key partners, providing leadership in collaboratives and expanding outreach through our State Affiliates to expand and restore critical habitat on the ground.

-Dr. Doug Tallamy is a Professor and Chair of the Department of Entomology and Wildlife Ecology at the University of Delaware.
+Dr. Doug Tallamy is the T.A.
+Baker Professor of Agriculture in the Department of Entomology and Wildlife Ecology at the University of Delaware.
 A renowned expert in the science of plant-insect interactions, Dr. Tallamy’s research is the foundation of The National Wildlife Federation’s Native Plant Finder.
 He is passionate about helping people create wildlife habitat in their own backyards and gardens.
 In addition to his many scientific publications, Doug has written Natures Best Hope: A New Approach to Conservation that Starts in Your Yard; Bringing Nature Home: How You Can Sustain Wildlife with Native Plants; and co-authored The Living Landscape: Designing for Beauty and Biodiversity in the Home Garden.

 The National Wildlife Federation has decades’ long partnerships with many of the zoos and aquariums that make up the Association of Zoos & Aquariums (AZA) network.
 Over 50 accredited zoos and aquariums are registered as Certified Wildlife Habitats®.
 In 2018, the National Wildlife Federation renewed this relationship through a formal agreement that affirms our common goals of restoring healthy fish and wildlife populations, conserving native habitats and engaging the public in these efforts.